Colonial Penn $9.95 Life Insurance Review (2025 Update)

 Colonial Penn says, “No health questions.
 Guaranteed acceptance.”
 Sounds great, right?

-- Because they don’t ask about your health, the policy is priced for high risk.
+• Because they don’t ask about your health, the policy is automatically priced for very high risks.

-⚠️ Quick Tip: Most people between 50–80 can qualify for immediate coverage with better pricing — simply by answering a few basic health questions.
+⚠️ Quick Tip: Most people between 50–85 can qualify for immediate coverage with better pricing — simply by answering a few health history questions to obtain instant approval with the right insurer and policy.
+Find a life insurance broker who knows the senior insurance market thoroughly.

 How the Unit Pricing Works

 Colonial Penn’s $9.95 plan sells coverage in “units” — not dollars.
-Each unit always costs $9.95/month, but the death benefit you get per unit shrinks with age.
+Each unit always costs $9.95/month, but the death benefit you get per unit shrinks with age until you purchase and lock in your lifetime value.

 For example: